wangwuqi/Tello-Python3/Simple-tello-control-GUI/README.md

 Run the tello_test.py script

-The command window will type each instruction and its reply.
-After the execution is finished, the commands will be stored in the log folder to name the test end time.
+After the execution is finished, the commands and execution information will be stored in the log.